 As the year-end is fast approaching everyone could use some guidance on how to prepare for your performance appraisal.
-We know that it's not a favourite part of your job but it's a necessary evil and it impacts your salary, promotions and - most importantly - development.
+We know that it's not a favourite part of your job but it's a necessary evil and it impacts your salary, promotions and - most importantly - career development.

 The list covers 3 main areas: Goals, Feedback and Performance Reviews.

 When you request feedback you should include specific questions or a feedback form in your email.
 This will help you gather structured responses.
 In most companies a feedback form is pre-defined by HR.
 If this is not the case we have a list of feedback questions you should ask.
 Once you have requested feedback make sure you update your list and set yourself a reminder to prompt your feedback providers.

 This is the last step in your list.
-The material that will be used in your performance appraisal is your performance review.
-The performance review is a summary of performance through the year based on your achievements and peer feedback.
+The performance appraisal or review is a time to reflect on your performance based on your achievements and peer feedback throughout the year.
 Every company has a pre-defined performance review form which, in most cases, is based on company values.
-You can find a sample review here.
-When completing your performance review you should use material from your goal's list and feedback received.
+When completing your appraisal you should use material from your goals list and the feedback you've received.
 Try to be as objective as possible and make sure you clearly articulate your achievements and assess strenghts and wesknesses.
 Stuck for words?
 We've got 70 performance review phrases for every function to set you on the right track!